liminalfun/JS30/readme.md

 - *In Chrome Dev Tools*

     - Right click element in inspector.
 Select 'Break On' > 'Attribute Modification'.
 This will open debug mode and show you exactly what's happening.

+### 10 - Hold Shift and Check Checkboxes

+I repeated this exercise three times to remember how to do it, and I made it work for unchecking boxes as well.

+- 'click' event will fire even if you use your keyboard

+- 'let' rather than 'const' for variables that need to be reassigned (constantly)

+- Learned more about how to use Array.prototype.forEach() method

+- Learned about flags

+- Learned about checkboxes